ganeti/ganeti/doc/admin.rst

   to obtain a highly available instance that can be failed over to a remote node should the primary one fail.

+  .. note:: Ganeti does not support DRBD stacked devices:
+     DRBD stacked setup is not fully symmetric and as such it is not working with live migration.

 rbd
   The instance will use Volumes inside a RADOS cluster as backend for its disks.
 It will access them using the RADOS block device (RBD).